-An entity relationship diagram is a means of visualizing how the information a system produces is related.
+An ER diagram is a means of visualizing how the information a system produces is related.
 There are five main components of an ERD:

 - Entities, which are represented by rectangles.
 An entity is an object or concept about which you want to store information.